-Cash and cash equivalents had a net decrease of P193.80 million mainly due to cash outflows resulting from fixed asset additions, loan payments, net additional investment in financial assets at FVOCI and dividend payments.
-The decrease in cash is partially offset by cash inflow from additional issuance of preferred shares to NCI and net cash inflow from operations.
+Cash and cash equivalents had a net decrease of P13.30 million mainly due to cash outflows resulting from fixed asset additions, loan payments, net additional investment in financial assets at FVOCI, additional investments at amortized cost, and interest and dividend payments.
+The net cash outflow was partially offset by cash inflow from additional issuance of preferred shares to NCI and net cash inflow from operations.